Branuz/FoodHub/README.md

 <h3>Currenly not working</h3>

-- Headers links dont lead to anywhere but / untill they have working routes.
+- Headers Sign in link dont lead to anywhere but / untill i finish making account creation routing.

 <h2>Purpose of the application</h2>
 The purpose of this application is to work as a easy to use recipe storing website where registered users can post/edit different food or drink recipes.